jabyess/mailroad/README.md

 # MailRoad

 ## builds emails better, hopefully.
+Mailroad helps you compose, write, and send emails through the ESP (email service provider) of your choice.
+It uses react, node, express, and couchdb

 ### Development

+#### Dependencies
+* CouchDB >= v2.0
+* redis-server
+* nodeJS >= v8.0
+* an Amazon S3 bucket and API key
+* openssl for local certificate generation
+* A loggly account and API key (follow the nodejs setup docs on loggly's site)

+#### Installation
-* install couchdb version 2 or newer
+* install dependencies
 * clone this repo
-* `npm install`
+* `cd` to the cloned directory and run `npm install`
-* copy .env.sample into a newly created .env file, change values as necessary.
-Recommended: leave the database names alone for now.
+* copy `.env.sample` into a new file `.env`.
+Add the appropriate API keys for AWS and winston/loggly configs.
+* Generate your local SSL cert using openssl (see below).
+Place the
 * start couchdb-server
 * `npm run sync-views` to upload design docs to appropriate databases.
 * Once you set it all up, start everything.